hallvaaw/awesome-biological-image-analysis/README.md

 ## Plant science

 - [Aradeepopsis](https://github.com/Gregor-Mendel-Institute/aradeepopsis) - A versatile, fully open-source pipeline to extract phenotypic measurements from plant images.
-- [ArchiDART](https://archidart.github.io) - archiDART is an R package that was developed for the automated analysis of plant root system architectures using Data Analysis of Root Tracings (DART) and Root System Markup Language (RSML) files.
+- [ArchiDART](https://archidart.github.io) - ArchiDART is an R package that was developed for the automated analysis of plant root system architectures using Data Analysis of Root Tracings (DART) and Root System Markup Language (RSML) files.
 - [Black Spot](https://www.ncbs.res.in/blackspot) - Black Spot is a free stand alone software and method to estimate leaf area from images of leaves captured using any standard flatbed scanner.
 - [DIRT](https://github.com/Computational-Plant-Science/DIRT) - Digital Imaging of Root Traits: Extract trait measurements from images of monocot and dicot roots.
 - [EasyPCC_V2](https://github.com/oceam/EasyPCC_V2) - Easy Plant Phenotyping Tool for both indoor and outdoor use.